 - Tends to pull or bolt while walking on a leash (children should not walk this dog)

 - High prey drive (electronic fence will not deter)

 Where to Adopt or Buy a Scottish Deerhound

 The Scottish deerhound is a relatively rare breed, so locating a puppy or rescue may take some time.
 The Scottish Deerhound Club of America offers information about rescues and placement, as well as maintains lists of reputable breeders throughout the U.S. and Canada.
 Another source for breeders is the AKC Marketplace.

 More Dog Breeds and Further Research

-Before you decide whether a Scottish deerhound is the right dog for you, be sure to do plenty of research.
+Before you decide whether a Scottish deerhound is right for you, be sure to do plenty of research.
 Talk to other Scottish deerhound owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, look to these to compare pros and cons.

 There are many dog breeds to explore.
 With a little research, you can find the right one to bring home.